yochaigal/cairn/wip/2e/setting.md

 | **10**  | **Order**       |
 | **11**  | **Pact**        |
 | **12**  | **Prelate**     |

-### Example Faction
-- **Academic**: _Royal Cartographer's Guild_
-- **Base**: _Seaside Athenaeum_
-##### Advantages
-- **Apparatus**: A _Map of the Dead_.
-It opens a path to the underworld, and to the secrets of the dead.
-- **Position**: The _Seaside Athenaeum_ is both well-defended and steeped in forbidden secrets.
-- **Renown**: None would dare defy the _Guild_ publicly.
-Their voice carries great weight in the kingdom.
-- **Seneschals**: _Dr.
-Horatia Confi_, first order.
-Discovered the _Map of the Dead_.
-Stats as human (WIL 15).
-- **Agenda**: **Destroy**.
-The _Guild_ has long been at war with the _Holy Order of Yix_ (figuratively and otherwise) for over a century.
-It is time their ignorant sect was brought to its knees. _The Order_ is currently favored by the monarchy, but that could all change.
-  - Hire a skilled party, and lead them to the _Gates of the Underworld_. _Dr.
-Confi_ will lead the expedition.
-  - Travel through the lands of the dead in search of the _Order_'s founder, and force their to reveal an ancient secret.
-  - Reveal the founder's secrets - including their true identity - to the monarchy.
-Tie up any loose ends, including witnesses.
-- **Obstacle**: **Rotten From Within**.
-The _Guild_ has received legitimate intelligence that a well-placed operative moves within their ranks, and is aware of the coming operation.

 ## Province Name
 1. Roll on the [Ruler Names Formula](#ruler-names-formula) table below.